Safe Routes to School E-News

 Thank you for your continued support of Safe Routes to School

 In this month’s blog, Deb Hubsmith reflects on all that we value: the simple act of walking and bicycling to school, to a store or to work.
-We hope you will take a moment to support the valuable work of the Safe Routes to School National Partnership during the year-end giving season.
+We hope you will take a moment to support the valuable work of the Safe Routes Partnership during the year-end giving season.
 Your tax deductible gift, whatever the amount, is very meaningful to us in that these donations support our federal advocacy and marketing efforts.
 Thank you for your continued support to grow the Safe Routes to School movement and for all of the valuable work you do every day to support walking and bicycling.

 4. Physical Activity Guidelines for Americans Midcourse Report